last update: November 2020

-I am also aware about problems with the original Citrix labs: They sometimes seem to not load balance.
-Actually they do, but, because this page is compromised of several files, it may appear to show the same colour all the time.
-I wanted to avoid this, so my pages don’t use external style-sheets, scripts and images, instead I added everything into the HTML file (you may include images using base 64 encoding).
+I am also aware of problems with the original Citrix labs: They sometimes seem to not load balance.
+Actually, they do, but, because this page is compromised of several files, it may appear to show the same colour all the time.
+I wanted to avoid this, so my pages don’t use external style-sheets, scripts and images, instead, I added everything into the HTML file (you may include images using base 64 encoding).

+I discontinued developing these test-websites, as I am hosting a free to use online-version however nowadays, however, I will not stop distributing the current version.
 You may download my test website from here.
 I will update my page every now and then.
 You can download it as often as you like.
 The download will ask you for your name.
-I promise not to abuse it, instead I’ll just count the numbers of downloads.
+I promise not to abuse it, instead, I’ll just count the numbers of downloads.

 Requirements and prerequisites

 My environment is made of a single Windows server (I tested using 2012R2 Server) and a NetScaler VPX.
-You may very well use some entry level virtualization solution like VMWare workstation or Hyper-V on your laptop computer, but professional environment like Xen-Server, KVM and simmilar may also be used of course.
+You may very well use some entry-level virtualization solution like VMWare workstation or Hyper-V on your laptop computer, but professional environment like Xen-Server, KVM and similar may also be used of course.

 I also provide files for Linux, requiring PHP.
 I tested using CentOS 7.4.1708.
-You may set up an apache, install php, add multiple IPs and configure apache to use several virtual instances.
+You may set up an apache web server, install php, add multiple IPs and configure apache to use several virtual instances.
 It should be easy.
 I currently don’t provide WAF-test files for Linux.

 Import a Citrix NetScaler VPX into your virtualization solution. (www.citrix.com -> downloads -> NetScaler ADC -> Reliese xxx -> Virtual Appliances).

 Install a Windows Server (I tested using 2012R2, but I guess it will work with any version from 2008).
 This server should have 4 GB RAM as a minimum